yilinjuang/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![ebcomplete](images/EBComplete.png)

-To see your new Metabase instance, simply click on the link under your environment name in the top-left (it will end with `.elasticbeanstalk.com`)
+To see your new Metabase instance, go now to EC2 on the top bar, and once there look for "Load Balancers" in the left menu and open the link of the Load Balancer which is located next to "DNS Name".

 Now that you’ve installed Metabase, it’s time to [set it up and connect it to your database](../setting-up-metabase.md).